pakrym/pipelines/pipelines.md

 ![image](https://user-images.githubusercontent.com/95136/42291183-0114a0f2-7f7f-11e8-983f-5332b7585a09.png)

-FlushAsync "blocks" when amount of data in Pipe crosses PauseWriterThreshold  and "unblocks" when it becomes lower then ResumeWriterThreshold.
+`PipeWriter.FlushAsync` "blocks" when amount of data in Pipe crosses `PauseWriterThreshold`  and "unblocks" when it becomes lower then `ResumeWriterThreshold`.
 Two values are used to prevent thrashing around the limit.

 ### Scheduling IO